What educators think about Apple’s new iPad

 In addition to the prohibitively high cost of purchasing tablets for all students and instructors, we need to discuss BYOD (bring your own device) as a factor in what may appear to be the declining interest in purchasing tablets.
 Students and faculty often have their own devices that they prefer and when they arrive on campus they just expect it to work seamlessly with the infrastructure of the institution.
 When users have selected a device that meets their needs functionally and financially, it may cause administrators to think twice about supporting a specific tablet, especially considering the rate at which these devices are upgraded.
 The increased size and functionality of cellular phones could also be a contributing factor in the dwindling desire to own the latest tablet."

 Bryant: "Our school uses Chromebooks, and I personally see more immediate value for our students in that product.
 The lack of an included keyboard peripheral for the iPad seems like a really poor choice.
 At the end of a lesson, I want my students to produce writing that shows they understand a topic.
 It's a little difficult (though not impossible) to do that without a keyboard.
 Apple usually makes products marketed for higher income customers, so it doesn't surprise me that their product costs a lot and doesn't have everything you need out of the box, but the minor teacher discount is kind of baffling.
 I also feel like Google has them beat in terms of classroom accessibility.
-My students use Google Suite every single day, and I utilize Google Classroom to distribute materials for lessons and track student progress.
+My students use Google Suite every single day, and I utilize Google Classroom to distribute materials for lessons and track student progress."

 Brueschke: "I am absolutely much happier with the students on their iPads than on their Chromebooks (we are a 1:1 school) now that I have the iPads truly locked down.
 Although the iPads are more of a temptation for some reason to go off-task, the lock-down factor makes them "less fun" than their Chromebooks and I tend to go with those before I let them use their computer.
 I would definitely find another way to utilize the computers if the iPads weren't there, for things like Kahoot, but honestly, it streamlines the process of starting class activities like Kahoot so much now that they're [all] set up.
 'Go get your assigned iPads, and we will Kahoot!' [and] they are back in their seats within moments and the app [is] ready to go.

 Apple has always been more expensive.
 They [Apple's products] last longer and that is supposed to be the draw.
 I do find that they are functional for longer, but that the students complain about them being too old and sometimes just refuse to do their work because of old tech.
 I would honestly rather have a Chromebook set in a classroom than a set of iPads.
 It is very disappointing to hear they [iPads] are less than 10 percent discounted.
-I'd rather have a Chromebook cart than an iPad cart, it'd cost less and I could do more with it.
+I'd rather have a Chromebook cart than an iPad cart, it'd cost less and I could do more with it."

 “You can't replace effective pedagogy with technology.”Joe Bryant, a High School teacher in Los Angeles.